cscis71summe17/TheVacationer/README.md

 **Peter:**
 * In the last 24 hours, Worked on BDD with Cucumber
-* In the next 24 hours, will continue working on BDD tests.
+* In the next 24 hours, will continue working on BDD tests & DB element of gratuities.

 **Vas**